KYOSS/website/docs/README.md

 ## Presentations

-Our next meeting is September 10, 2025.
+Our next meeting is October 8, 2025.

 [Previous meetings](meetings)